TheBestTvarynka/tbt/content/posts/safety-comments-matter/index.md

 ## Put A Finger Down

-Let's play [Put A Finger Down](https://officialgamerules.org/game-rules/put-a-finger-down/) game. _(This section is optional and written mostly for fun)_.
+Let's play the [Put A Finger Down](https://officialgamerules.org/game-rules/put-a-finger-down/) game. _(This section is optional and written mostly for fun)_.
 The rule is simple: you put one finger down for every true statement about your unsafe Rust code.

 If you put down zero fingers, my congratulations 🎊.
 You are probably aware of what you are doing, and you can sleep peacefully.
-If you put down all fingers, then, please, reconsider your life choices 🙂
+If you put down all your fingers, then, please, reconsider your life choices 🙂

 :ballot_box_with_check: Rust 2018 edition or older.